vippsas/vipps-solutions/parking/README.md

 ## Parking scenario

-The following illustration shows how Vipps MobilePay can be used to charge for parking.
+The following illustration shows how the Recurring API can be used to charge for parking.

 ![Paying for parking](./images/parking-recurring-flow.png)